Finesseology/Finesseology/README.md

 ## Hello, I am Chris.
-I am a Software Engineer and Computer Science Graduate from CSUS
+I am a Software Engineer for CACI and Computer Science Graduate from CSUS.

-I have been working as a Software Engineer the past three years where I have built and led software development for a multitude of projects across various platforms.
+I have been working as a Software Engineer the past 3-4 years where I have built and led software development for a multitude of projects across various platforms.
 If you wish to learn more, check out my website.

 Programming Languages:
   - C, C++, Python, Java, PHP, Javascript, HTML/CSS, BASH and National Instruments LabView.